darshgun/atlaskit/BUG_TEMPLATE.md

 ### Prerequisites
+This bug template has been designed for Design System / Core components.

-Check that your bug report hasn't already being filed [here](https://ecosystem.atlassian.net/issues/?filter=61467)
+If you want to check that your bug report hasn't already being filed, either contact the team on Slack or seach through their Jira projects.
+See, the detailed list [here](CONTRIBUTING.md).

 ### Description